In sales, there are basically three types of salespeople.

-Each is important in their own way, and most organizations have all three working in different departments throughout the business.
+Each is important in its own way, and most organizations have all three working in different departments throughout the business.
 While the definition of each may be somewhat self-explanatory, it may be helpful to examine each one a little more closely

 The Order Taker

 The Order Taker is just that.
 Someone who takes orders.
 They typically process the order that the prospect wants to place.
-They may suggest add-ons based on the customer’s initial request (such as, “Do you want fries with that?” or “Would you like to super-size your meal for an extra dollar?”) but The Order Taker does nothing to initiate the sale, they do nothing to entice the prospect to buy.
+They may suggest add-ons based on the customer’s initial request (such as, “Do you want fries with that?” or “Would you like to super-size your meal for an extra dollar?”), but The Order Taker does nothing to initiate the sale, they do nothing to entice the prospect to buy.
 They may answer questions for the prospect, but they take no control of the sale other than to ask, “Will there be anything else?”

-The Order Taker typically doesn’t know why the prospect is making the choices that she is and does very little to investigate needs, explain how the product or service the prospect is ordering will help them solve their problem or entice the prospect to buy in any way.
+The Order Taker typically doesn’t know why the prospect is making the choices that she is and does very little to investigate needs, explain how the product or service the prospect is ordering will help them solve their problem, or entice the prospect to buy in any way.

-Presenters know why the prospect is interested in the product or service and rely mostly on their product knowledge and presentation skills to create enough excitement in the prospect that will cause them to buy.
+Presenters know why the prospect is interested in the product or service and rely primarily on their product knowledge and presentation skills to create enough excitement in the prospect that will cause them to buy.

 The Closer is different.
 The closer knows the sales process.
 He understands what questions to ask to keep the sale moving forward.
-The closer has the product knowledge and skills of The Presenter, but also the ability to built Total Mental Ownership in the prospect while presenting.
+The closer has the product knowledge and skills of The Presenter, but also the ability to build Total Mental Ownership in the prospect while presenting.

 Most importantly, The Closer knows when to ask for the sale.
-He knows what objections to expect and how to differentiate between reflex objections and genuine objections.
+He knows what to expect and how to differentiate between reflex and genuine objections.
 The Closer can see buying signals and knows how to capitalize on them.

 A Closer genuinely believes that what he is selling will be the best solution for his prospect and is eager to help them buy.